LautyZ05/startup/notes.md

 I also somewhat finished my react part 2 today.
 I needed a bit extra time as I took way to long trying to figure out how the login feature works until I figured it out a few days ago.
 But by then I was a bit late to everything else so I had to turn it in late.

+### Oct 31st, 2025

+I completed the data service assignment and it was pretty cool.
+First, I really liked the fact that there was a video so the assignment didn't take as long as it probably would have which is nice.
+Second, I was a bit lost while following along but I think I'm going to understand it better once I start messing around with it with my startup.
+I find it really cool how the program didn't even finish and it had already uploaded the database to the online server which is pretty cool.
+Hopefully I don't overcomplicate things and make it much harder for myself lol.

 ## AWS

 My IP address is: 52.201.35.163